Canada Work Permits 2026 – Complete Guide | Global Work Path

 Canada offers one of the world’s most comprehensive work permit systems through multiple pathways including the Temporary Foreign Worker Program (TFWP), International Mobility Program (IMP), and various economic immigration programs.
 Most work permits require a Labour Market Impact Assessment (LMIA) to ensure foreign workers don’t negatively impact the Canadian labor market.

 With ambitious immigration targets and significant labor shortages across multiple sectors, Canada continues to welcome skilled professionals, particularly in healthcare, technology, trades, and agriculture.
-The country offers excellent working conditions, competitive salaries, and clear pathways to permanent residence.

 English Language Requirements for Canada